Undergraduate Admissions: Final Steps

 Mail transcripts to:

 Chicago, IL 60603

 Complete Family Educational Rights and Privacy Act (FERPA) Release Form

 On some occasions, a student may wish to give SAIC permission to share information from his or her education records with specific individuals.
 For example, it is often beneficial to the student for SAIC staff and faculty to be able to discuss student information with a parent, guardian, spouse, or other support person.
 Students may, at their discretion, give SAIC faculty and staff permission to release personally identifiable information to a third party (e.g., a parent/guardian, emergency contact, spouse, or potential employer) by providing written consent via the FERPA Student Authorization to Release Information Form [PDF].

 More information about the Family Educational Rights and Privacy Act (FERPA) can be found here.

 Attend New Student Orientation

-All new students are required to attend New Student Orientation, where they begin the transition into the SAIC community.
+All new students are required to attend New Student Orientation, where we provide you with the tools and resources to help you transition into the SAIC community.

-Attendance at International and Exchange Student Orientation is mandatory; it will continue into the additional undergraduate New Student Orientation the following week (see below).
-Please plan your travel accordingly and check back closer to orientation for detailed information.
+Attendance at International Orientation is mandatory; it will continue into the additional undergraduate New Student Orientation the following week (see below).
+Please plan your travel accordingly and check back closer to Orientation for detailed information.
 Email updates will also be sent providing more detailed information.
 Undergraduate international students are required to attend both orientation programs.